 Ways to Boost up Emotional Resilience in the Workplace

 A perfect work-life is a myth.
-Stress is a magical word that defines everyone’s professional life.
+Infact, stress is a magical word that defines everyone’s professional life.

 With such highly demanding work cultures and short deadlines, stress will remain, every second, every minute, every hour of the day.
 There is no running away from it.